IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 4. Report the values of t⋆ at F = 0.1 for each of your experiments.
 Do they meet your expectations?

-The time for 10% of the pulse to arrive at the effluent of a CMFR is approximately 0.1 t⋆
+The time for 10% of the pulse to arrive at the effluent of a CMFR is approximately 0.1 t⋆.
+The closer the value of t_star is to 1 represents that the tracer had a long residence time in the reactor.

 CMFR - Test 1:
 The value of t_star at F=0.1 was  0.085 dimensionless